UNIVERSITY OF WISCONSIN River Falls

 NOTE: Documentation that's submitted may receive little or no consideration if the student hasn't seemed to indicate the Ability Services office has permission to focus on such a personal issue.
 Usually anyone else who's trying to support the student doesn't have the authority to grant that kind of permission.
 This is just one of many reasons the student should be centrally involved in the process of seeking accommodation.

 Unfortunately, Ability Services often receives documentation that isn’t sufficient.
-This is because the experts who write documentation are usually very busy people.
-They can't always remember everything about a student's issue or have time to search their records for the details.
-It's also likely the experts don't fully understand why Ability Services needs certain kinds of information.
+This may happen because the experts who can write documentation are usually very busy people.
+They might not remember many details about a student's issue or have much time to search their records for the information.
+It's also likely the experts don't fully understand why Ability Services wants to receive certain kinds of personal information.
 And they can worry that if certain details are described, the university might automatically attempt to limit the student's opportunities or access (which would be against the law).

-For some kinds of issues it's possible to improve the likelihood of arranging adequate documentation by using a relatively convenient form called the Collaborative Documentation Form.
-On the front side you can explain some important things that should often be included in documentation.
-Then give the form to the expert and ask to have the second side filled out.
-Unfortunately, the Collaborative Documentation Form may not work for issues where a thorough explanation relies on a good amount of statistical information, such as a Learning Disability.
-Before attempting to use the Collaborative Documentation Form it's a good idea to contact Ability Services and ask if it could work for your situation.
+For some kinds of issues it's possible to improve the likelihood of arranging adequate documentation by using a relatively convenient form called the Collaborative Document Form.
+On the front side you could explain some important details that a very busy expert might leave out.
+Then ask the expert to complete the second side.
+Unfortunately, using only the Collaborative Documentation Form may not work for issues where a thorough explanation relies on a good amount of statistical information, such as a Learning Disability.
+Before attempting to use the Collaborative Documentation Form it's a good idea to contact Ability Services and ask how well it could probably work well for your issue.